ryanxai/cvgen-ui/README.md

 # Resume Builder UI

-A beautiful, modern frontend for the YAML to PDF Resume Builder API.
+A beautiful, modern frontend for the JSON to PDF Resume Builder API.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features

-- 🎯 **Drag & Drop File Upload**: Upload YAML resume files with an intuitive interface
+- 🎯 **Drag & Drop File Upload**: Upload JSON resume files with an intuitive interface
 - 📝 **Interactive Form**: Fill out a comprehensive form to create your resume data
-- 🔄 **YAML Form Population**: Upload a YAML file to automatically populate the form
+- 🔄 **JSON Form Population**: Upload a JSON file to automatically populate the form
 - ⚡ **Instant Generation**: Generate professional PDFs in seconds
 - 🎨 **Beautiful UI**: Modern, responsive design with smooth animations
 - 📱 **Mobile Friendly**: Works perfectly on all devices